-- Put medicines up and away and out of sight.
-Make sure that all medicines, including vitamins and adult medicines, are stored out of reach and out of sight of children.
-(In 86% of emergency room visits for medicine poisoning, the child got into medicine belonging to an adult.)
+- Put all medicines up and away and out of sight including your own.
+Make sure that all medicines and vitamins are stored out of reach and out of sight of children.
+In 3 out of 4 emergency room visits for medicine poisoning, the child got into medicine belonging to a parent or grandparent.

 - Consider products you might not think about as medicines.
-Most parents know to store medicine up and away - or at least the products they consider to be medicine.
-But they don't always think about products such as diaper rash remedies or eye drops, which may not seem like medicine but can cause harm.
+Most parents store medicine up and away - or at least the products they consider to be medicine.
+They may not think about products such as diaper rash remedies, vitamins or eye drops as medicine, but they actually are and need to be stored safely.

 - Be alert to visitors’ medicine.
-Well-meaning visitors may not be thinking about the medicines they have brought with them in their belongings.
+Guests in your home may not be thinking about the medicine they brought with them in their belongings.
+In 43% of emergency room visits for medicine poisoning, the medicine a child got into belonged to a relative, such as a grandparent, aunt or uncle.
 When you have guests in your home, offer to put purses, bags and coats out of reach of children to protect their property from a curious child.
-(In 43% of cases, the medicine a child got into belonged to a relative, such as an aunt, uncle or grandparent.)

 - Be alert to medicine in places your child visits.
 You know to store medicine safely in your home, but do you ever think about medicine safety when your child isn’t at home?
 Asking people your child visits to put their medicines in a safe place works for some parents, but it may feel socially awkward to others.
 Another option is to take a look around to see if any medicines are stored within reach and deal with any risks in sight.

 - Even if you are tempted to keep it handy, put medicine out of reach after every use.
 When you need to give another dose in just a few hours, it may be tempting to keep medicine close at hand.
-Accidents can happen fast.
-It only takes a few seconds for children to get into medicine that could make them very sick.
+But accidents can happen fast, and it only takes a few seconds for children to get into medicine that could make them very sick.
 Put medicine up and away after every use.
 And if you need a reminder, set an alarm on your watch or cell phone, or write yourself a note.

 Give Medicines Safely